reflectoring/reflectoring.github.io/_posts/2020-10-07-hibernate-search.md

 }
 ```
 `@ContainedIn` makes a `@OneToMany` relationship bidirectional.
 When the values of this
-entity are updated, its values in the root entity i.e., in the `idx_post`(Post) index will also be updated.
+entity are updated, its values in the index of the root `Post` entity will also be updated.

 ## Loading Current Data Into Elasticsearch
 Before we perform any queries, we first need to load data into Elasticsearch: